quadram-institute-bioscience/CoreSeq-samplesheet-validator/README.md

 A simple svelte project for validating and generating sample sheets for Nextseq run and ONT basecalling.

-The app is hosted on Github Pages and can be accessed at https://corebio.info/sample-sheet-validator
+The app is hosted on Github Pages and can be accessed at [https://corebio.info/CoreSeq-samplesheet-validator/](https://corebio.info/CoreSeq-samplesheet-validator/)

+> ONT and Nextseq500 validation have been disabled pending maintenance or refactor.

 ## Developing